Working With Offline Collection Data

 example: metadata.json

 In a notebook we can use the pk_decrypt VQL function to decrypt the encrypted zip password.
-Note that Velociraptor does not support passphrase-protected keys.
+Note that Velociraptor does not support passphrase-protected private keys.

 Example